stasgrach127/Dialogue-System/README.md

 Simple Dialogue System for Unity

-If you want this (why?), you can take it and use in your project
+If you want to use this in your project (why?), you can take it